 Use tax is a tax that you have to pay if you purchased a product or service and did not pay any sales tax.
 Generally, this would apply to online or out of state purchases.
 Unlike sales tax, it is the buyer’s responsibility (not the seller’s) to calculate, report, and remit use tax to the appropriate state and local tax authorities.

 To reduce the complexity that sales and use tax can bring, I suggest that you use an accounting software program like QuickBooks to help you keep track of sales tax collected from your customers.
-Click here for a free 30 day trial.
+Click here to receive up to 50% off.

 When Should You Charge Sales Tax?